locize/blog/source/_posts/localization.md

 ## What is the meaning of localization?

 If you are asking yourself, <strong>what is localization</strong>, then this blog is here to help you.
 We take a closer look at what this means and how it can help you.
-As technology continues to make communicating with others across the globe easier than ever, localisation and internationalization are becoming increasingly more important.
+As technology continues to make communicating with others across the globe easier than ever, localization and internationalization are becoming increasingly more important.

 For international brands and organizations, it is essential in helping to give their customers the very best experience possible.
 An effective process can transform a business, helping to increase reach and maximize engagements, but what exactly is it?